basnijholt/unidep/README.md

 - **dependencies**: A list of package dependencies.
 This can include both Conda and Pip packages.

 ### Example
-Here is an example of a typical `requirements.yaml` file:
+Example of a typical `requirements.yaml` file:

 ```yaml
 name: example_environment